Jingtai Emperor: Ascension

 With the approval of Empress Dowager Sun, Emperor Yingzong's mother, Zhu Qiyu assumed control of the government on 4 September, but the Empress Dowager made it clear that his authority was temporary.
-On 6 September, she named Emperor Yingzong's eldest son, the two-year-old Zhu Jianshen, as heir to the throne.

-On 15 September, high-ranking civil and military officials led by Yu Qian petitioned the Empress Dowager to install Zhu Qiyu as the new emperor in order to stabilize the government and improve relations with the Mongols by reducing the influence of the captured Emperor Yingzong.
+On 6 September, she named Emperor Yingzong's eldest son, the two-year-old Zhu Jianshen, as heir to the throne, and nine days later high-ranking civil and military officials led by Yu Qian petitioned her to install Zhu Qiyu as the new emperor in order to stabilize the government and improve relations with the Mongols by reducing the influence of the captured Emperor Yingzong.
 As the only adult relative of the captured emperor, Zhu Qiyu was seen as a natural choice.
 Initially, Zhu Qiyu rejected the proposal, but those around him saw this as a formality and he eventually accepted.
 On 17 (or possibly 22 or 23) September, he ascended the throne and adopted the era name Jingtai, which means "bright exhalation".
 He declared his brother as Taishang Huang ('Emperor Emeritus'), a title that was higher in rank but only honorary.
 Only one official objected to the new emperor's accession and was punished with death.

 After their victory at Tumu, the Mongols did not immediately launch an attack on Beijing, even though they would likely have been successful.
 Instead, they hesitated and allowed the Ming dynasty two months to recover from their defeat.
-During this time, Yu, who had just become minister of war, took charge of organizing the defense of Beijing and effectively became the leader of the government even before the new emperor was appointed.
+During this time, Yu, who had just become minister of war, took charge of organizing the Defense of Beijing and effectively became the leader of the government even before the new emperor was appointed.
 The Mongols did not approach the city until 27 October, but after four days of siege, they abandoned their efforts upon realizing they had no chance of victory.
 The Jingtai Emperor's government refused all of Esen's attempts to pay for the release of Emperor Yingzong and insisted on his unconditional return.
 Emperor Yingzong became a burden to the Mongols, so they eventually released him without any conditions.
 The Jingtai Emperor confined his brother to the Southern Palace and cut off all contact with government officials.
 His fear of his brother's influence dominated the rest of his reign and influenced a cautious approach towards the Mongols.